 Some people have reported issues with plugging the iPad into the computer and booting up iTunes only to find that the iPad isn’t there.
 If iTunes or Finder isn’t recognizing your iPad then you can try a few things to solve the problem.

 - Check the battery icon on the iPad when you plug it into your computer.
-If it has a lightning bolt on it to denote charging or it says Not Charging next to it then you know the port and the cable are working and you can move to step 2.
-If it doesn’t then try another port.
-If that doesn’t work then try another cable.
+If it has a lightning bolt on it to denote charging or it says Not charging next to it then you know the port and the cable are working and you can move to the next solution.
+If it doesn’t, then try another port.
+If that doesn’t work, then try another cable.

-- (If you are running MacOS Catalina you can skip this step as you’ll be using Finder to interface with your iPad.)
-Make sure that you have the latest version of iTunes.
-If it’s on a PC then go to Help and then select Check for Updates.
-If it’s on a Mac then hit the iTunes tab and select Check for Updates.
-If you have the latest version or updating makes no difference, try step 3.
+- (If you are running MacOS Catalina you can skip this as you'll be using Finder to interface with your iPad.)
+Make sure you have the latest version of iTunes.
+If it’s on a PC then go to Help and then select Check for updates.
+If it’s on a Mac then hit the iTunes tab and select Check for updates.
+If you have the latest version or updating makes no difference, try the next solution.

 - Still no joy?
 Take a look at Apple's support article for further suggestions on how to fix this glitch.